benadam11/personal-site/src/pages/thoughts/react-svg-sprites.md

 Let me introduce you to the `<symbol>` element.
 The [symbol element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) "element is used to define graphical template objects which can be instantiated by a `<use>` element." - MDN.
 When combined with [the `<defs>` element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/defs), we can construct a svg sprite with our icons.

 First, we create a file sprite.svg, and add an `<svg>` element that wraps a `defs` element and a `<symbol>`.
-Next, we take the icon (that we would have inlined), and swap the svg for a symbol element, and give it an id.
+Next, we take the icon (that we would have inlined), swap the svg for a symbol element, and give it an id.
 The id is important!
 Finally, we'll add a second icon to the sprite by adding it as a symbol.

 Example: